By Sri Ravipati | December 6, 2016

 - “Dolch Sight Words” and “Fry Sight Words” teach sight words; and

 - “Phonic Spelling” practices spelling words from a pre-set list of words or the teacher’s list.

 MobyMax utilizes personalized learning “to help students learn twice as fast,” according to the company website.
 More than 22 million students have used the system for 26 different subjects, including language arts, math, science and social studies.
-Last year, MobyMax was actively used in 73 percent of public elementary, middle and high schools in the United States, according to a company statement.
+Last year, MobyMax was used in more than 73% of all K-8 schools in the United States, according to a company statement.

 To learn more about the early reading system, visit the MobyMax site.

 MobyMax, a provider of personalized learning curricula and educational tools that identify and fix learning gaps, has added seven new modules on phonics to its early reading system for grades K–8.